Can You Use a Credit Card to Buy a Home in New York City?

 Getting A Co-Signer or Guarantor

-The best thing about getting a mortgage is that you don’t have to do it alone.
-You can bring in a co-signer guarantor to be on the loan with you.
+The best thing about getting a mortgage is that you don't have to do it alone.
+You can bring in a co-signer guarantor to be on the loan.

-A co-signer is someone who’s name is on the mortgage next to yours.
+A co-signer is someone whose name is on the mortgage next to yours.
 They are equally responsible for regular mortgage payments.
-A co-signer can be extremely helpful if you have weak credit and/or financial profile, are just starting a career, and/or have a low down payment.
+A co-signer can be extremely helpful if you have a weak credit and financial profile, are just starting a career, and have a low down payment.

-There are a few major ways that adding a co-signer or guarantor can give your application a boost.
+There are a few significant ways that adding a co-signer or guarantor can give your application a boost.

-If you have low or no credit, then your co-signer or guarantor’s strong credit will override your lower credit.
+If you have low or no credit, your co-signer or guarantor's strong Credit will override your lower Credit.

-Lenders use something called the debt-to-income ratio (DTI) to judge a borrower’s financial profile.
-It’s exactly what it sounds like: your lender will review all your monthly income and compare it to your monthly debt (credit card payments, loan payments, etc.).
+Lenders use the debt-to-income ratio (DTI) to judge borrowers' financial profiles.
+It's exactly what it sounds like: your lender will review all your monthly income and compare it to your monthly debt (credit card payments, loan payments, etc.).

-A lower DTI is better because it indicates you are in a better position to take on more debt.
-If your DTI is too high, bringing on a co-signer or guarantor with a low DTI can help you qualify for a higher mortgage amount or a lower interest rate.
+A lower DTI is better because it indicates you are better positioned to take on more debt.
+If your DTI is too high, bringing on a co-signer or guarantor with a low DTI can help you qualify for a higher mortgage or lower interest rate.

-If your co-signer or guarantor has a higher income than you, your incomes can be combined to help you qualify for a more favorable loan.
+If your co-signer or guarantor has a higher income than you, your payments can be combined to help you qualify for a more favorable loan.

 Don't Use a Credit Card for Home Buying Costs If You Don't Have the Money